dlock8/InterconnectIO_Master/README.md

 ## Installation

-* The Files Master.uf2 contains the firmware to be loaded on the Pico RP2040 board using USB cable and boot button.
+* The Files master.uf2 contains the firmware to be loaded on the Pico RP2040 board using USB cable and boot button.
 * When software loaded, the Pico board should be installed on the location marked MASTER on interconnectIO Board.
 * On board Pico Led will flash slowly (heartbeat) on power ON.
+* Loading master.uf2 will trigger the watchdog, resulting in a burst of beeps during the boot sequence to signal the watchdog timeout.
+Only cycling the power ON/OFF will reset the watchdog trigger flag."

+## Beep code

+The boot sequence performs basic diagnostics.
+A failure in the tests will result in a burst of beeps.
+The error codes are as follows:

+*   1 Beep Burst:  Master Pico's temperature is too high
+*   2 Beep Burst:   Master Pico's system voltage (VSYS) is out of limits
+*   3 Beep Burst:    Error in the internal I2C communication
+*   4 Beep Burst:    Error reading parameters from I2C EEPROM; default values will be used
+*   5 Beep Burst:    A watchdog timeout has occurred on the Master Pico.

-## SCPI command supported by the Interconnect IO Board
+## SCPI command supported by the InterconnectIO Board

+The main communication for the InterconnectIO Board is based on the SCPI standard, developed by Jan Breuer [https://www.jaybee.cz/scpi-parser/].
+According to the SCPI standard, some commands are mandatory, while others can be developed by the designer.
+In this section, we provide a list of the required SCPI commands as well as those developed specifically to control the InterconnectIO Board.

 ## Required SCPI commands